hyungmogu/responsive-portfolio-site/README.md

 # Udacity FSND 2nd Project: Build a Portfolio

+Note: This is Udacity evaluated assignment.

-Project for the course Responsive Web Design
+This is a project for the course `Responsive Web Design`.

 ##Installation